 - Desirability: More well known and desired the product, the more profitable it becomes – simple as that.

 It is important to remember that sometimes, there are non-influential reasons for which customers choose your competition.
-Such as a direct order to buy on the lowest price possible or a personal connection between buyer and your competitor.
+Such as a direct order to buy at the lowest price possible or a personal connection between the buyer and your competitor.